WestiferRobin/prism-project/docs/FotfGame/FotfModel.md

     Ensign as ShipCrew of LegionFleet in LegionArmada in Trade or Battle Missions Sergeant as SquadronLeader of LegionShip in Trade or Battle Missions

-    # Prism at age 20 registered with AcademyScores
+    # PrismBrain at age 20 registered with AcademyScores
     Lance as ViceLeader of SquadronLeader
     Corporal as SquadronVeteran
     Private as SquadronRookie from LegionAcademy for Trade and Battle Missions from LegionArmadaData

-## Prism Lifespan on Earth for Arch LegionArmada's Admin is Wes Webb on Levithan Dreadnaught
+## PrismBrain Lifespan on Earth for Arch LegionArmada's Admin is Wes Webb on Levithan Dreadnaught

-    Prism's life span is 0-125 cycles of Earth in Sol:
+    PrismBrain's life span is 0-125 cycles of Earth in Sol:
     - Sol's Sun: Sun(Yellow)
     - InnerSector:
         - 0: Mercury with 0 Moons